Your Body is Your Instrument.

 - Keep it forever!
 Create a routine which you can enjoy anywhere, anytime at any age.

-Best Sports for Singers
+Recommended Sports for Singers

 The best exercise for singers is endurance swimming.
 Whether in a pool, lake or ocean, swimming conditions your heart and lungs, tightens your stomach, expands your back, strengthens your tiny rib muscles, increases you breath capacity, and stretches your throat.
 Before performing, a vigorous 30-minute swim will settle your nerves, pump up your lungs, and kick your endorphins into gear.
 Follow with a 30-minute vocal warm-up.